RunestoneInteractive/httlads/_sources/WorldFacts/Web_Scraping.rst

 Since you are investigating, if you stop and think, just like any other web page there should be some kind of nice human-readble table of contents that can help us.
-Luckily, there is one and we can find it in the file ``rankorderguide.html``.
+Luckily, there is one and we can find it in the file, ``rankorderguide.html``.

-For now, let's start small and work our way up to the bigger problem.
+For now, let's start small and work our way up to the bigger picture.
 We can write some code to scrape all the fields and the file they are in from the ``rankorderguide.html`` file.

 The webpage for that file looks like this.